OrangeShark/guile-git/README.md

 Guile-Git is a GNU Guile library providing bindings to [libgit2](https://libgit2.org/).

+Copyright © 2016, 2017 Amirouche Boubekki
+Copyright © 2018 Erik Edrosa
+Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
+This file is offered as-is, without any warranty.

 ## Documentation

 The documentation is currently a work in progress, so please read the